Quantum Simulation of the Unruh Temperature via the Thermal Properties of Virtually Evolving Bose-Einstein Condensates: Theoretical Setup

 \subsection{Simulation Concept}

-The simulation model proposed here is fundamentally a modified virtual adaptation of the experiment detailed in \cite{Hu2018QuantumSO}, where a BEC of cesium atoms confined in a disc-shaped trap was prepared.
+The simulation model motivate a new experimental setup, which is fundamentally a modified virtual adaptation of the experiment detailed in \cite{Hu2018QuantumSO}, where a BEC of cesium atoms confined in a disc-shaped trap was prepared.
 In that experiment, the Unruh radiation was simulated by modulating the interatomic interactions within the condensate.
 This modulation effectively corresponded to a coordinate transformation to an accelerating frame without physically accelerating the system.
-The system's evolution is described by the Hamiltonian in \eqref{eq:second-quatized-hamiltonian}, which is invariant under Rindler coordinate transformations, as shown in Appendix \ref{sec:Appendix A}.
+The system's evolution is described by the Hamiltonian in \eqref{eq:second-quatized-hamiltonian}, which is invariant under Rindler coordinate transformations, as shown in \ref{sec:Appendix A}.

 Our simulation approach involves conceptually dividing the evolution of this condensate into multiple snapshots.
 Each snapshot is hypothesized to represent an independent Bose-Einstein thermal bath with a specific number of excited atoms ($N_e$).
 Consequently, each snapshot is treated as an independent Bose-Einstein thermal bath characterized by its thermal properties.
-This results in a set of systems, each described by an $(N_e + 1) \times (N_e + 1)$ Hamiltonian matrix.
+This results in a set of systems, each described by a $(N_e + 1) \times (N_e + 1)$ Hamiltonian matrix.